Originating in South America, Africa, and Asia, cichlid is a mesmerizing fish species with a colorful coating.

 Butterikoferi has a strong and crushing bite that can rip off other fish.
 Just be careful with yourself and don’t mix them with other species.

-Now that you know the most aggressive cichlid fish available on the market, it should be easier to get one for your freshwater tank.
+Now that you know the what is the most aggressive cichlid fish available on the market, it should be easier to get one for your freshwater tank.

 Considering some aspects like fish size, aggressiveness level, and characteristics help you maintain the fish well.